 Little Island sits on Pier 55 on the Hudson River.
 Prior to Little Island though, the area had another pier, Pier 54.

-To the north of Little Island is Pier 57, home to a new project that is hoped to be completed in years to come.
+To the north of Little Island is Pier 57, home to the Pier 57 Rooftop Park (a great place to see Little Island from above).
 To the south is Pier 53, another pier under construction that is planning to include Manhattan’s first public beach.

 3) Where to Stay in NYC